 This course will be taught in a combination of learning environments.
 Some lectures will take place in science laboratories whilst others will take place in state of the art facilities set up as hospital wards and healthcare settings.
 High-tech medical and clinical equipment will be used to enable you to understand the range of equipment used by nurses and other healthcare professionals and you will learn how to use this equipment yourself.

-Externally assessed exam, industrial placement, employer set project and synoptic assessment in a healthcare setting.
+Externally assessed exam, industrial placement (315 hours), employer set project and synoptic assessment in a healthcare setting.

 On completion of this course, you will be able to go directly into employment as a Nursing Associate or Healthcare Assistant.
 You could also undertake a nursing degree apprenticeship.
 Alternatively, you could go on to study in Higher Education in degrees such as Adult or Paediatric Nursing, Midwifery or Mental Health Nursing.